JaySandoz/ProductDescriptions/Product Descriptions/CBDfx - Sweet Dreams THC  CBD Drops.md

 Let CBDfx's Sweet Dreams THC + CBD Drops be your lullaby to a serene, sound sleep and bright, vibrant mornings! 🌜💤🌞
 ## Ingredients
 CBDfx's Sweet Dreams THC + CBD Drops are made with a full-spectrum hemp extract blend containing THC and CBD.
 This blend is formulated with natural, non-GMO, organic ingredients and is free of any artificial additives.
-Each drop contains 2.255mg THC, 50mg CBD, and 10mg of CBN.
+Servings contains 2.255mg THC, 50mg CBD, and 10mg of CBN.
+Each bottle contains: Hemp extract, Cannabinoids, MCT oil, and Proprietary sleep terpenes blend.

 ## How to Use
 CBDfx's Sweet Dreams THC + CBD Drops can be taken orally or added to your food or beverage.
 For best results, take one drop before bedtime.
 Start with one drop and gradually increase the dosage as needed.
 ## Lab Results, Certifications, and Quality Assurance
 CBDfx is committed to providing the highest quality products to our customers.
 Our Sweet Dreams THC + CBD Drops have been tested by a third-party lab to ensure the highest levels of quality and safety.
-You can view the lab results [https://cbdfx.com/lab-reports/lab-report-for-cbn-delta-9-thc-drops-sweet-dreams-blend/]
+You can [view the lab results] (https://cbdfx.com/lab-reports/lab-report-for-cbn-delta-9-thc-drops-sweet-dreams-blend/)
 ## Benefits
 CBDfx's Sweet Dreams THC + CBD Drops provide a unique blend of THC and CBD to help you relax and get a good night's sleep.
 This blend is also known to help reduce stress, anxiety, and insomnia while also improving your mood and providing a calming effect.
 ## Safety Information